tecunningham/tecunningham.github.io/_drafts/ambiguity.md

 layout: post
 title: The Time we Wasted on Ambiguity Aversion
 ---
+TO DO
+* Add example of event which we do not know a 'true' probability but which we believe to be informationally insensitive. -- say, .

 1. There are some predictions of the theory of expected utility which violate our intuitions.
 2. People have proposed modifications of expected utility to accommodate the intuitions.